Skip to Content

 What is Fertilizer Burn?

 Though it’s common to refer to this condition as “burn,” it isn’t really about heat or even light.
-When there is a chemical imbalance, it can effect the way water moves in and out of the plant’s tissues, especially the roots.

 This is why you are not supposed to use fresh manure as food for your plants.
-It is too high in nitrogen, and is a common cause of fertilizer burn.
-The nitrogen breaks down naturally over time, so manure should be aged at least 3 months before application.
+It’s too high in nitrogen, which is a common cause of fertilizer burn.

 Signs of Fertilizer Burn on Plants

-Tomato Plant with Brown and Wilted Leaves
+Tomato Plant With Brown And Wilted Leaves

 So what should you be looking for?
 As with most plant ailments, the symptoms aren’t that specific and can be mistaken for other issues.
-You may want to rule out other potential problems before investigating about fertilizer burn.
+You may want to rule out other potential problems before investigating fertilizer burn.

 Before you start to see any real damage or problems, you might notice that your plants are getting more leafy than usual, or possibly not putting out flowers like you would expect.

-Leaves will turn yellow, wilt and get brown along the edges, looking very much like they’ve been scorched by high heat.
-Fertilizer burn isn’t something that will happen naturally, so if you haven’t added anything to the soil, you are probably looking at another problem.
+Fertilizer burn isn’t something that will happen naturally, so if you haven’t added anything to the soil, you’re probably looking at another problem.

 Repotting Plants